HaseebHussainn/HaseebHussainn/README.md

 - 👋 Hi, I’m @HaseebHussainn
 - 👀 I’m interested in beating the house
-- 🌱 I’m currently learning AI and Data manipulation
+- 🌱 I’m currently learning ML and Data analytics
-- 📫 How to reach me Linkedin
+- 📫 How to reach me: Linkedin
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I will win.